It seems you are offline. Please check your connection and try again.

 VoIP

-A line you keep and call from
+A number you keep and call from

 eSIM